Guide

 Selden Standard (3921 Second Ave, Midtown)

-Selden Standard's brunch is the one that changed how I think about weekend mornings in Detroit.
-Andy Hollyday's wood-fired kitchen, the same one that produces some of the best dinner cooking in the city, runs a brunch service on weekends that draws a crowd from the Wayne State and DIA corridor.1Selden Standard's brunch service and wood-fired oven are described in our Selden Standard profile and on the restaurant's website.
+Selden is the brunch you book when your parents are in town and you want them to understand why you keep driving east.
+Andy Hollyday's wood-fired kitchen, the same one that produces some of the best dinner cooking in the city, runs a weekend service that pulls from the Wayne State and DIA corridor.1Selden Standard's brunch service and wood-fired oven are described in our Selden Standard profile and on the restaurant's website.

 The bread is where it starts.
-Baked in the wood oven, pulled out warm, served with cultured butter made in-house.
+Baked in the wood oven, pulled out warm, served with house-cultured butter.
 At brunch, that bread anchors a menu that leans harder on vegetables and grains than most morning operations.
-A grain bowl built around farro, seasonal vegetables, and a soft egg might not sound like a brunch dish until you eat one at Selden and realize that the wood oven gives everything a smokiness a standard kitchen cannot produce.
+The farro bowl with seasonal vegetables and a soft egg is built around what the wood oven does to everything that passes through it, which is smokiness you can't fake with a flat top.

-Shakshuka shows up on the weekend menu in various forms, the eggs baked in tomato sauce in a cast-iron pan with enough spice to wake you up without burning.
-Roasted potato hash with seasonal greens and a fried egg is the simpler option, and it is good in the way that simple food made with serious technique tends to be good.
+Shakshuka rotates through the weekend menu in different forms, eggs baked in tomato sauce in a cast-iron pan with enough spice to wake you up without burning.
+The roasted potato hash with seasonal greens and a fried egg is the simpler option, and it is good in the way that simple food made with serious technique tends to be good.

 Brunch plates run $14 to $22.
-Two people splitting a few dishes and ordering coffee will spend $50 to $70 before tip.
-The room fills by 11 a.m. on Saturdays, so arrive early or plan to wait.
-The natural light through the high windows makes the dining room feel different than it does at dinner, less moody and more awake.
+Two people splitting a few dishes and ordering coffee will land at $50 to $70 before tip.
+The room fills by 11 a.m. on Saturdays.
+Go early or plan to wait.
+The high windows pull in enough light that the dining room reads completely different from the dinner version, less moody, more awake.
 I prefer it this way.

 Folk Detroit (1701 Trumbull Ave, Corktown)

-The menu changes, but the approach stays consistent: seasonal ingredients, Michigan sourcing where possible, and plates that look thoughtful without looking overwrought.
-Expect dishes like ricotta toast with seasonal fruit, a breakfast sandwich built on good bread with real sausage, and scrambled eggs that are cooked slowly enough to stay soft.
-A grain bowl with roasted vegetables and a poached egg has appeared on multiple visits and is the dish I keep ordering.
+The menu rotates, but the approach holds: seasonal ingredients, Michigan sourcing where the kitchen can get it, plates that look considered without looking fussy.
+The ricotta toast with seasonal fruit, the breakfast sandwich on good bread with real sausage, the slow-scrambled eggs that stay soft, and a grain bowl with roasted vegetables and a poached egg that has been on the menu across multiple visits.
+That bowl is the one I keep ordering.

-Portions are honest without being excessive.
-Most plates fall in the $12 to $18 range.
+Portions are honest without being aggressive.
+Most plates land $12 to $18.
 Coffee is strong and served without ceremony.
 The counter-service format means you order at the register, find a table, and wait.
-On a sunny Sunday, the wait for a table can stretch past twenty minutes, which tells you what the neighborhood thinks of the food.
+On a sunny Sunday, the wait past twenty minutes is the room telling you what it thinks of itself.

 Supino Pizzeria (2457 Russell St, Eastern Market)

 Supino is not a brunch restaurant.
 I know that.
-But if you go to Eastern Market on a Saturday morning, you will end up at Supino, and what happens there counts as brunch in any practical sense.
+But Saturday morning at Eastern Market ends at Supino for most people who go regularly, and what happens there counts as brunch in any practical sense.

-Dave Mancini's thin-crust pizza operation sits on Russell Street in the middle of Eastern Market, and on Saturdays, when the market is running, the line forms early.2Supino Pizzeria's Eastern Market history and Saturday crowds are covered in our Supino profile.
-You buy your produce, your flowers, your meat from the market vendors, and then you stand in line at Supino and eat the best pizza available before noon in metro Detroit.
+Dave Mancini's thin-crust operation sits on Russell Street in the middle of the market, and on Saturdays the line forms early.2Supino Pizzeria's Eastern Market history and Saturday crowds are covered in our Supino profile.
+You walk the sheds, you buy your produce and your flowers and your meat, and then you stand in line at Supino and eat the best pizza available before noon in metro Detroit.

-The margherita ($14-$18 depending on size) is the one to order.
-San Marzano tomatoes, fresh mozzarella, basil.
-The dough has the char and chew of a kitchen that has been making the same thing for close to two decades.
-The white pizza with arugula and lemon is the other option I keep coming back to: olive oil base, mozzarella, then a pile of fresh arugula and lemon juice added after the oven.
+Order the margherita ($14 to $18 depending on size).
+San Marzano tomatoes, fresh mozzarella, basil, and a dough that has the char and chew of a kitchen that has been making the same thing for close to two decades.
+The other one I keep coming back to is the white pizza with arugula and lemon: olive oil base, mozzarella, then a pile of arugula and lemon juice added after the oven.
 The arugula wilts from the residual heat.
 The lemon cuts through everything.

-Supino opens at 11 a.m., which puts it squarely in brunch territory on market days.
+Doors open at 11 a.m., which puts Supino squarely in brunch territory on market days.
 The space is small.
-Expect to eat standing or at one of the handful of tables if you time it right.
+You will probably eat standing, or at one of the handful of tables if the timing breaks your way.
 Slices are available if you want to keep moving.
-A whole pie and two drinks will cost $25 to $35.
+A whole pie and two drinks runs $25 to $35.

-Eastern Market on a Saturday morning is one of the best food experiences in Michigan, and Supino is the place where you sit down after walking the sheds.
+Eastern Market on a Saturday morning is one of the best food experiences in Michigan, and Supino is where you sit down after walking the sheds.
 That makes it brunch.
-I don't care what the menu says.
+The menu can disagree.

 Wright & Company (1500 Woodward Ave, Downtown)

-The cocktail bar, which at dinner is one of the better programs in Detroit, does brunch drinks with the same precision.
-A Bloody Mary built with house-made mix, the kind where you can taste celery and horseradish as distinct ingredients rather than a homogeneous spice slurry.
-Seasonal brunch cocktails rotate and lean on the same house-made syrups and bitters the bar team uses at night.
+The bar carries over.
+The Bloody Mary is built with a house-made mix where celery and horseradish read as distinct ingredients rather than a homogeneous spice slurry.
+Seasonal brunch cocktails rotate on the same house-made syrups and bitters the bar team uses at night, which is the simplest argument for sitting at the bar at 11 a.m.

-Food at brunch follows the small-plates approach.
-Expect dishes like a steak and egg plate with the quality of beef the kitchen handles at dinner, or a brunch board with cured meats, cheeses, bread, and accompaniments.
-Egg dishes arrive with the attention to plating that Wright & Company applies to everything.
-Brunch plates range from $16 to $28.
+The food follows the small-plates approach.
+The steak and egg plate runs at the quality of beef the kitchen handles at dinner.
+A brunch board comes loaded with cured meats, cheeses, bread, and accompaniments.
+Egg dishes arrive with the plating attention Wright & Company applies to everything.
+Brunch plates range $16 to $28.

-The room during the day is a different experience than the room at night.
+The room during the day is the case for going.
 Sunlight through the arched windows shows the exposed brick and high ceilings in full relief.
-The proportions of the space, built in the 1890s when this was a jewelry store, hold up in natural light even better than they do under pendant lamps.
+The proportions of the space, built in the 1890s when this was a jewelry store, hold up in natural light better than they do under pendant lamps.
 It is one of the better rooms in Detroit for a late morning meal.

 Selden Standard runs weekend brunch service.
 Folk Detroit serves brunch on weekends (counter service).
 Supino Pizzeria is open daily starting at 11 a.m., with the Eastern Market Saturday crowd making it a de facto brunch destination.
 Wright & Company's weekend brunch schedule varies; check their website or call ahead.
 All four restaurants are in Detroit.
-The drive from Ann Arbor is approximately 45 minutes to Midtown and Corktown, longer to Eastern Market if traffic cooperates the way it sometimes doesn't.
+The drive from Ann Arbor is roughly 45 minutes to Midtown and Corktown, longer to Eastern Market when traffic doesn't cooperate.